phnorwood/delinea-api-workflow/README.md

 - **Empty value or fetch error on a field.** The `aws_access_key_slug` / `aws_secret_key_slug` don't match the secret's template.
 Inspect the real slugs with the `curl … | jq '.items[].slug'` command above.

+## GitHub Actions (Options)
+- **[GitHub Actions](https://docs.delinea.com/online-help/integrations/github/github-overview.htm)`.** has been configured within this project as an additional method for programmatic secret retrieval.